netlify/labs/features/graph/documentation/partner-onboarding.md

     - No fields can start with a capital letter.
     - All GraphQL types *must* start with a capital letter and use [PascalCase](https://techterms.com/definition/pascalcase) naming structure.

-## Advanced integration: GID, Node Interface, and Cursor Connection Spec
+> **NOTE**
+> Keep in mind that in **dev** mode, the integration is only used for testing and validation, and is not yet ready for adoption by Netlify developers.
+It's a great way to get started and make sure that partners have the foundational building blocks before moving further.

+## Production

+To make the integration ready for production, partners will need to ensure that additional requirements are met:

 - [Global Object Identification](https://graphql.org/learn/global-object-identification/) implemented.
 We need this for the Node Interface [https://dev.to/zth/the-magic-of-the-node-interface-4le1](https://dev.to/zth/the-magic-of-the-node-interface-4le1).
 Note that we *could* allow an optional field to be specified for an external API and used in place of `id`, e.g. `nodeId`, but it would be preferable to normalize all of the input APIs outside of the core of Netlify Graph.
 - [Cursor Connection Spec](https://dev.to/zth/connection-based-pagination-in-graphql-2588) implemented.
 It standardizes pagination, and will enable us to generate automatic functions, e.g. `query.users.pageInfo.hasNextPage ? query.users.fetchMore() : ()` and even automate pagination across polling queries to turn non-live APIs on the backend into live-ish APIs that don't drop any items across polling events.
 It's also what enables automatic nested pagination here in [this example](https://youtu.be/qkkRss6x5ko?t=377), but that requires *both* the GID+Node Interface *and* the Cursor Connection Spec.

-The above requires more work on the partner side, but as a result no developer ever writes pagination code (even nested pagination), we can poll stale-APIs efficiently without missing items, and we can build more advanced future capabilities.
+The above requires more work on the partner side, but as a result no developer ever writes pagination code (even nested pagination), Netlify infrastructure can poll stale-APIs efficiently without missing items, and it enables building more advanced future capabilities.